What is Route Optimization Algorithm: A Comprehensive Guide

 2. Genetic algorithms (GA)

-In order to get the best answer for optimized routes, genetic algorithms replicate the process of selection.
+To get the best answer for optimized routes, genetic algorithms replicate the process of selection.
 Through the process of selection, potential routes are generated through crossovers and mutation.

 The next optimized routes perform the best in terms of total distance, time, and fuel consumption.
 This process is repeated until a satisfactory solution is reached because genetic algorithms may not necessarily reach the absolute optimal solution.
 Genetic algorithms handle complex issues and can explore a large solution to find an optimal solution.